hassankhan/config/README.md

 // Load values from optional files
 $conf = new Config(['config.dist.json', '?config.json']);

+// Loads several configuration files and set root key for every file equal to the file name.
+$conf = new Config(['database.json', 'app.xml'], true);
 ```

 Files are parsed and loaded depending on the file extension.
 Note that when
-loading multiple files, entries with **duplicate keys will take on the value
+loading multiple files without prefixing (second argument of constructor/load method), entries with **duplicate keys will take on the value
 from the last loaded file**.

 When loading a directory, the path is `glob`ed and files are loaded in by